Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 Possible values are:
 - **`item_model`**: causes the module to override the `item_model` component of the item.
 - **`equippable`**: causes the module to override the `equippable` component of the item, or more specifically, the '`assetId`' field inside that component.
+- **`trim_pattern`**: causes the module to override the `trim` component of the item, or more specifically, the '`assetId`' field inside the trim patterns defined by datapacks.

-It's technically possible for a module to pull double-duty, and change both aspects of an item at once.
-However, because of the discrepancy in how item assets and equipment assets are structured, it might not always be as convenient as using two separate modules.
+It's technically possible for a module to change multiple aspects of an item at once.
+However, because of the discrepancy in how assets are structured amongst those components, it's often more convenient to use separate modules.

 ### Field: `priority`
 **Optional**, Integer, defaults to 0.